odoo/owl/doc/component.md

 Note that modifying the state object is not allowed here.
 This method is called just before an actual DOM patch, and is only intended to be used to save some local DOM state.
-Also, it will not be called if the widget is not in the DOM (this can happen with widgets with `t-keepalive`).
+Also, it will not be called if the component is not in the DOM (this can happen with components with `t-keepalive`).

 The return value of this method will be given as the first argument of the corresponding `patched` call.